CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

 constructed from a given set of requirements, and how long it would take a computer cracking program to check all such passwords.

-Your task is to create a Visual Basic program that does just that.
-Your program will take a password as input, then compute the number of possible passwords, called the *search space*, that use the same types of characters as the input password.
-Then your program will output that search space, along with the amount of time for a computer capable of checking a certain number of passwords per second would take to crack the input password.
+Your task is to create a Visual Basic project that does just that.
+Your project will take a password as input, then compute the number of possible passwords, called the *search space*, that use the same types of characters as the input password.
+Then your project will output that search space, along with the amount of time for a computer capable of checking a certain number of passwords per second to crack the input password.

 To start, let's define the *password alphabet*.
 The *password alphabet* is the set of letters, numbers, and other characters that are allowed to be used to